Prompt Library · 36 prompts

 I have the following receipts/transactions that need to be booked.

-Help me categorize them correctly.
+Help me categorize them correctly for Swedish accounting.

 For each transaction:

-1. Suggest the correct bookkeeping account
+1. Suggest the correct GL account (BAS account plan)

-Present as a table: Date | Supplier | Amount | Account | VAT | Comment
+Present as a table: Date | Vendor | Amount | Account | VAT | Comment

 FO-06